anishaislam8/Kenlm-for-PD-node-prediction/README.md

+# KenLM for Node Prediction of a Pure Data File (Graph)

 In this project, we evaluate a KenLM model for predicting the nodes within a Pure Data (PD) graph.
 The dataset used for this project can be accessed via the following links:
 - https://archive.org/details/Opening_the_Valve_on_Pure_Data
 - https://doi.org/10.5281/zenodo.10576757